What is Whiplash?

 - Electrotherapy for pain relief and to assist early healing.

 Most whiplash patients will start to feel better within a few weeks of the injury.
-Your physiotherapy treatment will aim to:
+Your treatment will aim to:

 - Reduce neck pain, headaches and inflammation.